CiiruNgunjiri/airbnb-clone-project/README.md

 - **CI/CD:** GitHub Actions or similar platforms

 ---
+## Team Roles

+### Backend Developer
+Responsible for designing, implementing, and maintaining the server-side logic of the application.
+This includes creating API endpoints, managing business logic, and ensuring secure and efficient data processing.

+### Database Administrator (DBA)
+Manages the design, implementation, and maintenance of the database systems.
+Responsibilities include optimizing queries, indexing, ensuring data integrity, backup, and recovery.

+### DevOps Engineer
+Handles deployment, monitoring, and scaling of backend services.
+Implements CI/CD pipelines, manages containerization (e.g., Docker), and ensures the infrastructure is reliable and secure.

+### QA Engineer
+Ensures the backend functionalities meet quality standards through rigorous testing.
+Designs test cases, performs automated and manual testing, and verifies bug fixes and feature implementations.

+---

 This repository will serve as the foundation for building and maintaining the backend services of the Airbnb Clone application.